-Sous Vide Cleaning Tips and Tricks
+Sous Vide Equipment Cleaning Tips and Tricks

-- Regular Cleaning – A simple wipe down after each use keeps the sous vide machine sparkling.
+- Regular Cleaning – A simple wipe down after each use keeps the sous vide machine sparkling

 - Descale Regularly – Learn how often you need to do this by watching for mineral build-up.
 This varies depending on use frequency and hardness of the water.
-By monitoring this, you will learn how frequently descaling is needed.

 If you’re looking to clean and reuse sous vide bags, check out the article.

-How to Clean Sous Vide FAQs
+Sous Vide Machine FAQs